CBEP-SoCB-Details/Casco_Bay_CSOs/Derived_Data/Portland_CSO_Data_Prep.md

 ## Combine Data

-There aught to be a way to automate this step so I don’t have to write out each name.
+There ought to be a way to automate this step so I don’t have to write out each name.

 ``` r